SootyEngine/docs/docs/resources/music.md

 ---
-title: Sprite Animations
+title: Scenes
-parent: Visual Novels
-nav_order: 1
+nav_order: 2
 ---

-# Sprite Animations
+# Scenes
 {: .no_toc }

 ## Table of contents